neos/neos-development-collection/Neos.Neos/Documentation/References/NeosFusionReference.rst

 :originalNode: (Node) Original node for the item
 :state: (string) Menu state of the item: ``'normal'``, ``'current'`` (the current node) or ``'active'`` (ancestor of current node)
 :label: (string) Full label of the node
-:menuLevel: (integer) Men^u level the item is rendered on
+:menuLevel: (integer) Menu level the item is rendered on
+:uri: (string) Frontend URI of the node

 Examples:
 ^^^^^^^^^